CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 ));
 ```

-We are missing animation!
-Let us rotate `s` around the z-axis to obtain another point on the sphere, which later will determine the color.
+What about some animation?
+Let us rotate `s` around the z-axis to obtain another point on the sphere, which later will determine the colors of the pixels.
 The rotation around the z-axis can be done with a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix#Basic_rotations).
 Matrices are natively supported within CindyJS:
 ```cindyscript
 colorplot( if(|#|<1,
   s = (#.x, -re(sqrt(1-#*#)), #.y);